 So, what does that mean?

 You get to choose partners who will have sound priorities: your health and when and if you want to become pregnant, things which strongly impact your whole life, should take easy precedence over a minor alteration, if that, of someone else's momentary physical pleasure, especially when you consider that any method of birth control will often alter the physical experience for one or both partners somewhat.
-For instance, the birth control pill and other hormonal methods will often impact female sexual response and desire in some way, and usually more so that the way condoms impact men.
+For instance, the birth control pill and other hormonal methods will often impact the sexual response and desire of the person taking them in some way, and usually more so that the way condoms impact people who wear them.
 Heck, withdrawal is a bigger intrusion on everyone's pleasure than a condom could dream of being.
 If this guy can't get it together to either use condoms, or wait for sex until he has had an STI test and you have obtained a birth control method you can use for yourself that's reliable -- or if you, validly, don't want to go without a condom -- this isn't the right guy for you to be sexually active with.

 Obviously, you both have another option, which is to have more talks about this and come to a sound agreement.